-We are committed to promoting a strong culture of respect for our clients', prospective clients', and employees' privacy choices and rights, as well as establishing standards for the collection, use, storage, and sharing of Personal Information relating to any of these individuals.
+We are committed to promoting a strong culture of respect for our clients', prospective clients', and colleagues' privacy choices and rights, as well as establishing standards for the collection, use, storage, and sharing of Personal Information relating to any of these individuals.

-The Privacy Risk Policy and Privacy Standards establish minimum requirements for the collection, use, storage, and sharing of Personal Information (which includes NPI) across the Company, as well as the management of privacy risks.
+The Privacy Risk Policy and Privacy Standards establish minimum requirements for the collection, use, storage, and sharing of Personal Information (PI) across the Company, as well as the management of privacy risks.